Let's Get Loud: Live performances

 The song's music video was directed by Jeffrey Doe and filmed live at the 1999 FIFA Women's World Cup at the Rose Bowl in Pasadena, California.
 Lopez wears a silver party dress with white boots in the video.
 On October 23, 2007, while pregnant, Lopez performed the song on the 5th season of the United States version of Dancing with the Stars.
-She performed the song at the San Remo Music Festival in 2010.
+She performed the song at the Sanremo Music Festival in 2010.
 Autistic young students at a Staten Island, New York, school listened to "Let's Get Loud" every day, learning the dance moves and lyrics.
 The school wrote a letter to Lopez asking for an autograph or picture—instead Lopez showed up for the student's graduation for live performance of the song.

 Lopez performed "Let's Get Loud" as part of her 2012 Dance Again World Tour.
 She emerged on-stage wearing a tuxedo with pink ruffles while playing a bongo, before transitioning into "Let's Get Loud".
 During the performance, her dancers ripped off the tuxedo to reveal a black-laced body suit.
 The song was included on the set list for her Las Vegas residency, All I Have, which commenced in January 2016.
-Lopez performed "Let's Get Loud" on the series finale of American Idol on April 7, 2016, alongside her single "Ain't Your Mama".
+Lopez performed "Let's Get Loud" on the season 15 finale of American Idol on April 7, 2016, alongside her single "Ain't Your Mama".

 On February 2, 2020, the song was performed by Lopez with her child, Emme Muñiz, as well as Shakira, during the Super Bowl LIV halftime show.